nodejs/node-addon-api/doc/object_wrap.md

 # Object Wrap

+The `Napi::ObjectWrap` class is used to bind the lifetime of C++ code to a JavaScript object.
+Once bound, each time an instance of the JavaScript object is created, an instance of the C++ class will also be created.
+When a method is called on the JavaScript object which is defined as an InstanceMethod, the corresponding C++ methond on the wrapped C++ class will be invoked.

-The `Napi::ObjectWrap` class is used to expose C++ code to JavaScript.
-Every C++ class instance will be "wrapped" by a JavaScript object that is managed by the `Napi::ObjectWrap` class.
-To create a wrapper it's necessary to extend the `Napi::ObjectWrap`class that contains all the plumbing to connect JavaScript code with a C++ object.
+In order to create a wrapper it's necessary to extend the `Napi::ObjectWrap`class which contains all the plumbing to connect JavaScript code with a C++ object.
 Classes extending `Napi::ObjectWrap` can be instantiated from JavaScript using the **new** operator, and their methods can be directly invoked from JavaScript.
 The **wrap** word refers to a way of grouping methods and state